-From starting the Suzuki program with a cardboard piñata-violin, to winning the Theodore Holland Viola Prize at the Royal Academy of Music, Lucas’ performance career already spans two instruments and four continents.
+From starting the Suzuki program with a cardboard violin, to winning the Theodore Holland Viola Prize at the Royal Academy of Music, Lucas’ performance career already spans two instruments and four continents.

-Lucas also has a wealth of orchestral experience, having played in many conservatoire and youth orchestras in London, Melbourne and Paris, and under renowned conductors including Sir Mark Elder, Semyon Bychkov, Benjamin Northey, Christian Badea, Larry Rachleff, Stefan Ashbury and more.
-He played in Victorian Opera’s production of Wagner’s “Der Fliegende Holländer” with the Australian Youth Orchestra and recently he led the viola sections of the Royal Academy String Orchestra, Amadeus Orchestra, the London Mahler Orchestra, Pro Youth Philharmonia, as well as for the Academy's production of Offenbach’s Orpheus in the Underworld.
+Lucas also has a wealth of orchestral experience, having played in many conservatoire and youth orchestras, and under renowned conductors including Sir Mark Elder, Semyon Bychkov, Benjamin Northey, Christian Badea, Larry Rachleff, Stefan Ashbury and more.
+He has led the viola sections of the Royal Academy Symphony Orchestra, Royal Academy String Orchestra, Amadeus Orchestra, the London Mahler Orchestra, Pro Youth Philharmonia, and Royal Academy Opera.

-Lucas currently studies on scholarship with Jon Thorne.
-He has previously learnt with Julian Quirit (student of Dorothy DeLay) and Simon Oswell (former principal violist of the Holywood Bowl Orchestra), and has played in masterclasses to Máté Szűcs, Frank Huang (NY Phil. concertmaster), Hartmut Rhode and more.
-At his alma mater, the Melbourne Conservatorium of Music, he was a recipient of the Corinna D’Hage Mayer String Scholarship.
+Lucas is currently a Masters of Music candidate at the Royal Academy of Music studying with Paul Silverthorne.
+He has previously learnt with Jon Thorne, Julian Quirit and Simon Oswell, and has played in masterclasses to Máté Szűcs, Frank Huang (NY Phil. concertmaster), Hartmut Rhode and more.

 Outside of music, Lucas has diplomas in acting and French, and a Bachelor of Science.